struct/Nerve/README.markdown

     0x0a8ae60 - write | 0 hit(s)
     ...
 Done!

-    Nerve running on Windows 7 and debugging an example program that calls HeapAlloc.
+    Here is Nerve running on Windows 7 and debugging an example program that calls HeapAlloc.
 For this test program we want to run a simple ruby script each time HeapAlloc is entered and exited.

     Test Program: